Sports in Kerala: Football

-Sevens
+Sevens football

-Seven-a-side football, known locally as sevens, is particularly popular in Malabar region of Kerala.
+Seven-a-side football is particularly popular in Malabar.
 Its tournaments runs from November to May.
-In Kerala, sevens football registers more attendance than regular football.
-Earlier, it was played in paddy fields.
-In 1950s, national players who came for the Sait Nagjee Football Tournament in Kozhikode also participated in the local sevens tournament for extra money.
-Sevens moved to enclosed grounds with ticketed entry by 1970s.
-As tournaments increased, the Kerala Sevens Football Association (KSFA) was formed in 1983.
-As of 2019, it has 32 registered clubs, and around 80 tournaments held every year.
-Around 600 tournaments are held each season if unaffiliated clubs and unregistered tournaments are also counted.
-Sevens tournaments are known for recruiting foreign players from Africa, mainly from Ghana, Ivory Coast, and Nigeria.
-Despite the popularity, the Kerala Football Association (KFA) refused to recognise sevens as legitimate football until 2017 and had even banned I. M. Vijayan once for playing sevens.
-Talking about the issue, C. K. Vineeth said: "We talk about academies, but let me ask you how many top-class footballers have these academies produced?
-Sevens have an endless number of top footballers.
-There was a time when Kerala didn't have a single football tournament (11-a-side).
-It was sevens which kept the game alive".
-Some of the association football players who started their career in sevens are I. M. Vijayan, Jo Paul Ancheri, V. P. Sathyan, Anas Edathodika, and Ashique Kuruniyan.
+In Kerala and Tamil Nadu, All India Sevens Football used to register more attendance than 11’s football.
+In 1950s, national players who came for the Sait Nagjee Football Tournament in Kozhikode also participated in the local sevens tournaments.
+All India Sevens Football moved to enclosed grounds with ticketed entry by 1970s.
+As tournaments increased, the Sevens Football Association (SFA) was formed in 1983.
+Around 50 official tournaments are held each season.
+Sevens tournaments have been known for recruiting foreign players, mainly from Africa.
+Despite the popularity, the Kerala Football Association KFA did not recognise sevens football until 2017 and had even banned I. M. Vijayan once for playing All India Sevens Football.
+Talking about the issue, C. K. Vineeth said: We talk about academies, but let me ask you how many top-class footballers have these academies produced?
+All India Sevens Football have an endless number of top footballers.
+There was a time when Kerala didn't have a single football tournament.
+It was sevens which kept the game alive.
+Some of the football players who started their career in All India Sevens Football are I. M. Vijayan, Jo Paul Ancheri, V. P. Sathyan, Anas Edathodika, and Ashique Kuruniyan.

 Indian Super League

 Football became popular in Kerala decades ago.
-Kochi currently has a club called Kerala Blasters which competes in Indian Super League, one of the India's top football leagues.
-The Blasters are the most popular football club in Kerala, and one of the most widely supported clubs in the country as well as one of the most followed sports team from Asia in the social media.
-The club is also the three time runners up of the league.
+Kochi currently has a club called Kerala Blasters which competes in the Indian Super League, India's top football league.
+It is one of the most widely supported clubs in the country, as well as one of the most followed sports clubs from Asia on social media.
+The club is also the three time runner-up of the league.